digitalinteraction/livingdata-docs/using-living-data-admin-panel.md

 8. return - Return time for this group \(i.e. the time at which the device should stop recording data\).

 9. [ ] Import participants into Intake24

 10. [ ] Export participant login links from Intake24

 11. [ ] **Upload login links to Living Data**

+## Email Partipants

+Once participants are setup in the system using the steps above, you can initiate emailing them all with their introduction email, which includes a unique link for them to login.

+Just visit https://mylivingdata.com/users/sendintro/1 in your browser once you have logged in.

 ## Print Functions